evanfranciszok/SOA-project/_ProjectFiles/FinalProjectReport.md

 This report is organized into several main chapters, each focusing on a specific aspect of our project:

-* Motivation: We explain why we started this project and what we aimed to achieve.
+* Motivation: We explain what jwe started this project and what we aimed to achieve.
   Our goal was to address the challenges and inefficiencies inherent in traditional meal planning methods, and to offer users a more streamlined and personalized culinary experience.
 Through this application, we seek to enhance user satisfaction, promote healthier eating habits, and reduce food waste.
 * Business Process: Here, we discuss the key functions our application performs and how they benefit users.
 From personalized recipe suggestions to optimized shopping lists, our application is designed to simplify the meal planning process and make healthy eating more accessible and enjoyable.
 By leveraging advanced algorithms and data analytics, we aim to provide users with tailored recommendations that suit their individual preferences and constraints.
 * Architecture: This chapter breaks down how we designed our application using microservices, explaining our choices in simple terms.
 We discuss the advantages of microservices architecture, and how it allows for scalability, flexibility, and easier integration of external services.
 Our architecture consists of several key services, each responsible for specific functionalities such as user profile management, recipe suggestion, inventory tracking, and price optimization.
 Through a modular and decoupled design, we ensure that each service can be developed, deployed, and scaled independently, enhancing the overall agility and maintainability of our application.